scpollock/Assignment-1--Stephanie-Pollock/README.md

 # Assignment-1--Stephanie-Pollock
-# I want to learn about using Python packages, predictions and build models with Python.
-I feel like this is a tool that could be really useful at work that I am less experienced with.
+# I am excited to learn to use Python packages to build forecast models.
+It is a tool that I haven't leveraged in my day to day work and would be great to start using it for predictions.